cardano-foundation/blockperf/README.md

 ## Receive client identifier, certificate and key

+Our plan is to have a somehwat automated process that leverages CIP-22 to have SPOs be able to identify themselves and retrieve certificates.
-While we do plan to provide a more automated aproach it is currently a very manual approach.
+However, that is not in place right now so currently it is a  very manual approach.
 Just ping me (Manuel) if you need to get one or create a new one.